J35P312/AMYCNE/benchmarking_and_examples/README.md

  ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/NA12878/NIST_NA12878_HG001_HiSeq_300x/

-There is also a tab file available in the coverage folder inside the delly_filtering folder
+There is also a tab file available in the coverage folder inside the delly_filtering folder, uncompress this file to test the AMYCNE.